LostPetInitiative/study_winter_22_23/README.md

 ## Inference on the test set and submit to the Pet3Challenge

-Download the kashtanka test alignment `test_alignmnet.zip` dataset and unzip it to the path `datasets` first,
+Download the kashtanka test set `Test.zip` dataset and unzip it to the path `datasets`, Test.zip includes two file
+- Test
+- cat_dog_class_csv

 ## Yolov7 Pet face detectors